kayzhu/kayzhu.github.com/about/index.md

 ###About

-My name is Kay Zhu, and I am a software developer.
+My name is Kay Zhu, and I am a software engineer.

 My other online identities:
 * Github: [kayzh](https://github.com/kayzh)